FXIhub/nutcracker/nutcracker/docs/_build/html/_sources/introduction.rst.txt

 .. math::
     Q(\textbf{k}) = \frac{\lvert \sum_{n} F_{n}(\textbf{k}) \rvert}{\sum_{n} \lvert F_{n}(\textbf{k}) \rvert}

+See example :ref:`here <q-factor>`.

 Split image function
 ^^^^^^^^^^^^^^^^^^^^

-This function raises the opportunity to perform e.g. a FRC on a single pattern.
+This function raises the opportunity to perform e.g. a FSC/FRC or another comparative image analysis on a single pattern or volume.
 The image or volume is splitted by creating superpixels in which single pixels are summed up in order or randomly according to the two resulting images.
 Thats conserve the number of scattered photons respectively the information of the actual input.

 .. image:: ./images/split_image.png

+See example :ref:`here <split-image>`.

 Quaternions module
 ------------------